loveTheSource/ATF-Php/README.md

 Small, fast and lightweight MVC framework for PHP 5.4+

+## State of development
+This software is in early alpha status.
+Not ready for productive use (yet)

 ### Requirements
 PHP 5.4+ running on a Webserver (e.g. Apache2) with mod_rewrite enabled